metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

  *
  * 🢥 In REST the URL endpoints are tightly coupled to ...
  * ... the URL handlers on the backend
- *
- * More, in REST the backend doesn't knows the shape of the results ...
- * ... the client needs.
- * So it returns an arbitrary shape the client ...
- * ... has to be aware of apriori.
- *
- * 🢥 In REST the client is tightly coupled to the backend.
- *
  */
 app.get('/books', function (req, res) {
   const id = req.id
   const book = find(books, { id: id })
   const author = find(authors, {id: book.authorID})
+  /**
+  * The shape of the return data needs to be assembled.
+  * And it is done in an arbitrary way.
+  * The client has no influence about the shape returned.
+  */
   const result = {
 	  title: book.title,
 	  author: {